Wraparound extension in Merton: Planning Permission Guide

 Your guide to wraparound extensions in Merton — combining rear and side extensions under one project.

-Based on 19 decided applications in Merton over 12 months (18 granted, 1 refused). * Limited data — treat as indicative.
+Based on 53 decided applications in Merton over 24 months (47 granted, 6 refused).

 Merton has conservation areas including Wimbledon Village, Wimbledon Common, Mitcham Cricket Green, and Cannizaro Park.
 Listed buildings cluster around Wimbledon Common and Merton Abbey Mills.
 Wimbledon Common is Metropolitan Common Land with its own byelaws near the edges.
 Article 4 Directions cover parts of Wimbledon Village.
 The borough has a mix of affluent Edwardian housing around Wimbledon and Victorian terrace stock in Mitcham and Colliers Wood.